Fereydun: Etymology

 All of the forms of the name shown above derive, by regular sound laws, from Proto-Iranian *Θraitauna- (Avestan Θraētaona-) and Proto-Indo-Iranian *Traitaunas.

 Traitaunas is a derivative (with augmentative suffix -una/-auna) of Tritas, the name of a deity or hero reflected in the Vedic Trita and the Avestan Θrita.
 Both names are identical to the adjective meaning "the third", a term used of a minor deity associated with two other deities to form a triad.
 In the Indian Vedas, Trita is associated with thunder gods and wind gods.
 Trita is also called Āptya, a name that is probably cognate with Āθβiya, the name of Thraetaona's father in the Avestā, Zoroastrian texts collated in the third century.
 Traitaunas may therefore be interpreted as "the great son of Tritas".
 The name was borrowed from Parthian into Classical Armenian as Hrudēn.

 In Zoroastrian literature

-In the Avestā, Thraetaona is the son of Aθβiya, and so is called Āθβiyāni, meaning "from the family of Aθβiya".
+In the Avesta, Thraetaona is the son of Aθβiya, and so is called Āθβiyāni, meaning "from the family of Aθβiya".
 He was recorded as the killer of the dragon Zahhak (Aži Dahāk).

-On the contrary, in Middle Persian texts, Dahāka/Dahāg was instead imprisoned on Mount Damavand in Amol.
+In Middle Persian texts, Dahāka/Dahāg was instead imprisoned on Mount Damavand in Amol.